exasol/postgresql-virtual-schema/doc/extension_store/README.md

 ## Parameters to Store

-The Extension Store must store the following information for an installed VS:
+The Extension management component on the cluster must store the following information for an installed VS:

 * For each adapter:
     * ID and version
         * Required to detect if an older version is already installed
         * Required to detect if the user tries to install another VS using the same adapter
-    * Paths to installed JARs on BucketFS
+    * Paths to installed libraries and configuration files on BucketFS
         * File names might change in newer versions.
         * Needed to delete files from BucketFS during update/delete
     * Parameters with `scope=adapter`